andrewcannan/infinite_realms/README.md

 ### Product Details Page

- The Product Deatails Page plays a pivotal role in guiding users through their shopping journey, providing them with the information and tools they need to make informed purchasing decisions.
+ The Product Details Page plays a pivotal role in guiding users through their shopping journey, providing them with the information and tools they need to make informed purchasing decisions.
 It combines visual appeal with functional features to create an engaging and user-friendly shopping experience.

 <details>
 <summary>Product Details - Desktop</summary>